How to write a pop chorus

 Writing a pop chorus

-Firstly consider this, most hit songs will have repetition of the vocal hook line, but have it too much and it will become an irritation.
+Firstly consider this, most hit songs will repeat the vocal hook line but have it too much and it will become an irritation.
 Having the vocal hook and message must generally be clear.
 Repeating the vocal hook line is a good idea and consistent in a lot of hit songs but changing the delivery and phrasing is key, it must flow and be catchy to be a good pop chorus.

 Work in extra melody and vocal hooks

 It’s not just the lyrics in a pop chorus that make it what it is but also the extra hooks.
-Think of Beyoncé’s ‘Crazy in Love’ and notice how strong the lyrics are but how they are also backed up by a instantly recognisable brass section as a melody hook.
+Think of Beyoncé’s ‘Crazy in Love’ and notice how strong the lyrics are but how they are also backed up by an instantly recognisable brass section as a melody hook.
 Try working in a little melody alongside your lyrics to make your pop chorus that little bit catchier.
-In recent years song writers to the big stars have been cramming in the hooks at every given opportunity like Katy Perry and Rihanna’s songs are a great example of songs cramped with melody and vocal hooks such as “Umbrella.”
+In recent years songwriters to the big stars have been cramming in the hooks at every given opportunity like Katy Perry and Rihanna’s songs are a great example of songs crammed with melody and vocal hooks such as “Umbrella.”

 Add or remove parts

 It’s easy when writing a pop chorus to keep the same instruments you’ve been using for the verse and bridge but why not try layering up some extra parts to create depth and interest or the opposite and strip it back.

 Carry a notebook or use your mobile to record- inspiration can strike at the most random of moments so be on standby with a notebook and pen or mobile phone at the ready to record or write.